prompt-caching llm-cost-reduction openai-caching June 2, 2026 14 min read

 Prompt caching is the fastest LLM cost win available right now.
-It requires zero changes to your feature code, activates within minutes of configuration, and consistently delivers 50–90% cost reductions on the parts of your prompt that repeat across requests — which, for any mature AI feature, is most of it.
+It requires zero changes to your feature code, activates within minutes of configuration, and consistently delivers 50–90% cost reductions on the parts of your prompt that repeat across requests.
+For any mature AI feature, that's most of it.

 Key Takeaways